emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 ## 2. Plan with others

 I used to think it was the Product Manager's job to design and facilitate workshops.
 I worried I'd be "burdening" others by involving them.

-It pains me to realise that this disempowered my Delivery Managers.
-They would have relished the chance to create workshops with me.
-And there may well have been others who would have wanted to help.
+Unfortunately, doing it myself disempowered others on my team who would have wanted more responsibility.

 These days, I know that involving colleagues in planning workshops allows them to shine.
 I team up with at least one person to plan every workshop.
 Recently, that was the brilliant Ciaran McCabe, Delivery Manager on the Verify team.